10 Actors Who Played U.S. Presidents the Best

 6. James Whitmore, Give ‘Em Hell Harry (1975)

 In this filmed adaptation of his one man stage show, Whitmore is exceptional as Truman, earning an Academy Award nomination.
 Capturing the genius of the President who followed Roosevelt, perhaps the greatest President of the 20th century.
-Truman ended the war, dropping the atomic bomb, stunning the world with the staggering destruction America wielded.
+Truman ended the war by dropping the atomic bomb, stunning the world with the staggering destruction America wielded.
 Whitmore brings to the role, the joy of being a President, but also the shame of killing hundreds of thousands in one fell swoop.
 A stunning performance from a great actor, though I am not sure it quite qualifies as a film.

 Read More: Richest Actresses in the World